Skip to main content

 ISEP will be choice 1 if you take it.

-From the beginning of November to about mid-March of each year for the FEG agreements.
+From early November to around mid-March each year for FEG agreements.

-You will be able to make a maximum of 3 choices among the partner universities with the FEG (see Where? tab)
+You can make a maximum of 3 choices among FEG partner universities (see Where? tab).

-The mobility platform (Moveon) will allow you to rank your choices in order of preference.
+The mobility platform (Moveon) will enable you to rank your choices in order of preference.
 This will also be indicated on your study plan.

 The campaigns are automatically closed at midnight on the evening of the deadline.

-If a place is allocated to you during the mobility campaign for AMU destinations, you will not be able to apply for FEG destinations.
+If you are allocated a place during the mobility campaign for AMU destinations, you will not be able to apply for FEG destinations.

 • Documents to be prepared

-• Passport valid for 6 months after the return is mandatory for destinations outside Europe (please have it redone as soon as you apply) or CI for the others (note that the UK is not in Europe anymore);
+• Passport valid 6 months after return required for destinations outside Europe (please have it reissued as soon as you apply) or CI for others (note that the UK is no longer in Europe);

-• Study plans signed by your academic supervisor (see documents to be filled in below).
-There will be one page per partner university, ALL signed and classified by order of preference.
-Without the signature of the person in charge of studies, your application for mobility is not valid,
+• Study plans signed by your academic supervisor (see documents to be completed below).
+There will be one page per partner university, ALL signed and listed in order of departure preference.
+Without the signature of your academic supervisor, your application will not be valid,

-• CV (in French) even for repeated years,
+• CV (in French), even for repeat years,

-• Motivation letter (not one per destination but a global letter explaining your mobility project in French)
+• Covering letter (not one per destination, but a global letter explaining your mobility project in French).

-• Transcripts: BAC + all the years until your application, even if you have repeated a year
+• Transcripts: BAC + all years up to your application, even if you've repeated a year.

-• Official language certificate (Toeic/Toefl/IELTS) for countries outside of Europe, for other countries, a certificate from your language teacher may suffice (unless otherwise indicated on the partner university's website).
+• Official language certificate (Toeic/Toefl/IELTS ) required for countries outside Europe; for other countries, a certificate from your language teacher may suffice (unless otherwise indicated on the partner university's website).

-ATTENTION, universities are more and more demanding for language levels because the lack of level durably engages the success of your mobility if you do not understand the courses.
+ATTENTION: universities are becoming increasingly demanding in terms of language levels, as a lack of language skills will jeopardize the success of your mobility program if you don't understand the lessons.

-Your university average = Baccalaureate average + equivalent year Baccalaureate average + Baccalaureate average ..../ number of years considered
+Your university average = baccalaureate average + baccalaureate+1 equivalent year average + baccalaureate+2 average ..../number of years considered

 • Financial aid